Career resources for students with disabilities

-Students with disabilities will face the same challenges as all job seekers, and may also have specific questions or issues that arise related to your disability.
+Students with disabilities will face the same challenges as all job seekers, and may also have specific questions or issues that arise related to disabilities.
 On this page is information about advising and resources specifically relevant to students with disabilities and your career development journey.

 Uncertainty about whether you have a disability

 - If you are uncertain if you have a disability, you are encouraged to contact the office of Services for Students with Disabilities [SSD] at Virginia Tech.

-For a more in-depth conversation about job search and disability
+More in-depth conversations about job search and disability

 - Please call our main Career and Professional Development (CPD) number during office hours to schedule an appointment with a CPD advisor.
 We can direct you to talk with an advisor who can best match your needs.